Digital Discovery of 100 diverse Quantum Experiments with PyTheus: Graphs and Quantum Experiments

 where the subscript number $2$ means there are two paths (e.g., $a$ and $b$), $\ket{0}$ indicates an unoccupied mode.
 The concept of the N00N state in Eq.~\eqref{eq:NOON} can be extended to a multi-mode case, where $N$ particles are distributed in one of several optical paths \cite{zhang2018scalable,hong2021quantum}.

 We know the total number of photons $N$ going through a set of optical paths, but in contrast to the previous sections, we ignore how many photons occupy each of the paths.
 Therefore, perfect matchings are not the only contributions to the final state that we must consider.
 Here, we need to compute all combinations of edges that lead to a total number of $N$ photons for a given set of all optical paths.
 This includes combinations with repeated edges, which represent multiple photon pairs from the same source, and self-loops, in which a source produces a collinear photon pair \cite{PhysRevA.60.R4209,burlakov2001collinear}.
-Moreover, for some contributions there can be vertices with degree zero, as long as the total number of photons -- which is also the total degree -- is $N$.
+Moreover, for some contributions there can be vertices with degree zero, as long as the total number of photons -- the total degree -- is $N$.
+The conditioning on the total number of photons must be considered when employing the N00N states in metrology experiments, as described in previous work \cite{polino2020photonic, afek2010high}.

 As an example, we show a graph for the $\ket{\text{N00N}}^{2}_{2}$ state in Fig.~\ref{fig:HOMeffect}.
 In this case, the total photon number is $N=2$.
 All edges are in the same color, thus corresponding to the standard path-entangled N00N states.
 A self-loop edge indicates that there are two photons in its connected vertex.
 Thus the coherent superposition of two photons being in one of the two vertices (one of the self-loops produced a photon-pair, but we ignore it) leads to a coherent superposition of $\ket{2,0}_{a,b}$ and $\ket{0,2}_{a,b}$, i.e., a two-mode two-photon N00N state.
 One can now translate the graph into quantum experiments, similarly, as we did in section \ref{sec:p2ps}.
 In this example, the setups using entanglement by path identity and path encoding are the same.
-With bulk optics, one can use probabilistic beam splitters that provide the mixing between the two input photons, to bunch two photons in one of the two optical paths $a$ and $b$, which is the well-known Hong-Ou-Mandel (HOM) effect \cite{HOM1987,bouchard2020two}.
+With bulk optics, one can use probabilistic beam splitters that provide the mixing between the two input photons, to bunch two photons in one of the two optical paths $a$ and $b$, which is the well-known Hong-Ou-Mandel (HOM) effect \cite{bouchard2020two,HOM1987}.
 Moreover, we can also generate such a N00N state in polarization or transverse spatial modes instead of the path; see Fig.~\ref{fig:HOMeffect} for details.

 As for the previous states, ancillary paths can assist in the creation of states on the photon-number basis.
 Here we condition the final state on the existence of a total number of photons in the non-ancilla detectors but, again, the ancilla paths are reached by single photons.
 Fig.~\ref{fig:noon_2mode_3ph} shows an example in which the ancilla (vertex 3) receives only one photon, and the other two detectors get a total of three photons.